rapPayne/react_in_3_weeks/labs/1.2 Creating and running an app/README.md

 * Create the bare-bones app
 * Replace boilerplate with reading data from API server. -->

+1. Open a terminal window and cd to anywhere except in the `server` folder.
+Make it someplace you'll remember, like the desktop or something.
-1. Open a terminal window and run the `npx` command to create a React app called `restaurant`.
+2. Run the `npx` command to create a React app called `restaurant`.
-2. cd to your new folder and run the npm command to serve your new application.
+3. cd to your new folder and run the npm command to serve your new application.
 You'll know it's working when you can see the out-of-the-box default React app running at http://localhost:3000
-3. Is it running?
+4. Is it running?
 Cool!
 Kill it with `control-c`.

 Let's get it reading some data.